Braunwyn Windham-Burke’s Mom Dr. Deb Makes Her ‘RHOC’ Debut

-According to a new report, fans will be seeing Dr. Deb on the September 10 episode of the Bravo TV reality series’ 14th season and will also be learning more about husband, who is said to be a “much younger” doctor.
+According to a new report, fans will be seeing Dr. Deb on the September 10 episode of the Bravo TV reality series’ 14th season and will also be learning more about her husband, who is said to be a “much younger” doctor.

 “I love my mom so much and really respect the fact that, as a single mom, she supported us and worked hard to become a doctor,” Braunwyn recently told The Daily Dish.

-While Braunwyn has captured the attention of many with her over-the-top, wild style she frequently shares photo of on Instagram, she’s much more than a fun personality.
-In fact, she’s a lot of things, including a life coach, a practicer of sacred medicine, a pro-aging activist, and a self-proclaimed “medicine woman.”
+While Braunwyn has captured the attention of many with her over-the-top, wild style photos she frequently shares on Instagram, she’s much more than a fun personality.
+In fact, she’s a lot of things, including a life coach, a practitioner of sacred medicine, a pro-aging activist, and a self-proclaimed “medicine woman.”

-In Dr. Deb’s latest photos, she’s been seen sporting multicolored hair and a Burning Man-ready wardrobe.
-However, she’s not all fun and games and in the caption of one of her most recent images, she told her followers that she recently found one of her jackets from her Deborah Windham MD Family Practice.
+In Dr. Deb’s latest Instagram photos, she is sporting multicolored hair and a Burning Man-ready wardrobe.
+However, she is not all fun and games.
+In the caption of one of her most recent images, she told her followers that she recently found one of her jackets from her Deborah Windham MD Family Practice.

 “I wore these for over 25 years,” she captioned the photo.
 “I practice medicine waaayy differently now, advocating psychedelics when I used to warn patients of them, a victim of my own western training!
 Nothing but memories.”